Trutnov: Economy

-The largest employers based in the town are Vitesco Technologies Czech Republic and Tyco Electronics EC Trutnov, both manufacturers of electrical equipment for automotive industry with more than 1,000 employees.
+The largest employers based in the town are Vitesco Technologies Czech Republic and Tyco Electronics EC Trutnov, both manufacturers of electrical equipment for the automotive industry with more than 1,000 employees.
 The largest non-industrial employer is the Trutnov hospital.

 The Krakonoš Brewery was founded in 1582 and is one of the oldest breweries in the country.

 Transport

 Trutnov is the terminus of an interregional railway line from Prague.
 There are also railway lines heading from Trutnov to Kolín and Vrchlabí.